bluedrop-learning-networks/eslint-config-bluedrop/README.md

 An extension of `eslint-config-bluedrop` that adds support for React.

 1. Ensure you have installed the dependencies from General Setup
-1. `npm install --save-dev eslint-plugin-react eslint-plugin-react-hooks`
+1. `npm install --save-dev eslint-plugin-node eslint-plugin-jsx-a11y eslint-plugin-react eslint-plugin-react-hooks`
 1. Add `"extends": ["bluedrop", "bluedrop/config/react"]` to your ESLint config file
 1. You must also specify your react version (if it is not the latest version) in your ESLint config file like so: